 Staying secure in the cloud

 That momentum of enterprise software systems moving to the cloud includes Microsoft Dynamics 365, which offers advanced functionality familiar from ERP and CRM solutions on the Azure cloud platform.
-Power BI, the Cortana Intelligence Suite, and other resources enhance the Dynamics 365 apps with transparence and insight.
-Industry and specialized solutions from Dynamics partners adapt Dynamics 365 for an almost limitless range of usage scenarios.
+Power BI, the Cortana Intelligence Suite, and other resources enhance the Dynamics 365 apps with transparency and insight.
+Industry and specialised solutions from Dynamics partners adapt Dynamics 365 for an almost limitless range of usage scenarios.

 Facilitating effective, predictable transitions to the cloud and Dynamics 365, Columbus combines many years of business and technology expertise to help companies benefit from the best of modern ERP, CRM, business intelligence, and cloud technology.
 When you work with us, you can today achieve a successful cloud deployment that positions you to thrive through the opportunities and challenges coming your way in the future.
 To learn more and take the next step.